juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 An improved version of the `Any<...>` construct will serve as the primary method for declaring an existential type.

-Within the angle brackets `<` and `>` are zero or more *requirements*.
+Within the angle brackets `<` and `>` are one or more *requirements*.
 Requirements are separated by commas.
 After the requirements is an optional `where` clause, in which constraints are placed upon any associated types introduced by previous requirements.

-`Any<>` will be typealiased or special-cased to `Any`, the existential capable of containing any other type.
-For consistency, `Any<...>` with one class requirement or protocol requirement clause is exactly equal to just that bare class or protocol. `P` can be used in lieu of `Any<P>`, where `P` is a protocol with or without associated type or self requirements.
+`Any` will be defined as equivalent to the (illegal) form `Any<>`, the existential capable of containing any other type.

+For consistency, `Any<...>` with exactly one protocol requirement is exactly equal to just that bare protocol. `P` can be used in lieu of `Any<P>`, where `P` is a protocol with or without associated type or self requirements.

+`Any<...>` with an any-class requirement or a class requirement, but no protocol requirements, is prohibited and will result in a compiler warning to use `AnyObject` or that class directly, respectively.
+For example, `Any<Any<NSView>>`, `Any<NSObject, Any<NSView>>`, and `Any<NSView>` are all prohibited.

 The following requirements are valid.
 Detailed descriptions follow.